danielabar/meblog/src/markdown/rails-query-perf.md

 The `Indexes` section of the output above lists all the indexes that are available on the `trips` table.
 Notice there is no index on `completed_at`.

-While the current version of the query may be sufficient for the current scale, this operation will become progressively slower as the number of trips increases.
+While the existing query may be sufficient for the current scale, this operation will become progressively slower as the number of trips increases.
 This means that the overall efficiency and performance of the application may be negatively impacted over time.
 Improving the scalability of the application involves optimizing queries to be less resource-intensive, and adding an index to the `completed_at` column, is a step towards achieving this goal.
 Scaling, in this context, refers to the ability of the database system to handle a growing workload efficiently.
 By addressing the performance bottlenecks, such as slow sequential scans, the application can better leverage the capabilities of the PostgreSQL instance as the workload increases.

 So the next step in improving this query is to add an index, which can help with accessing the data at a lower cost.